ARM-software/CMSIS-View/Documentation/Doxygen/src/eventlist.md

       Max: Start: 0.00000000 File=./EventStatistic/main.c(87) Stop: 180.67371888 File=./EventStatistic/main.c(98)
 ```

-Customizing the SCVD file enable you to create application specific output that can be easily read and analyzed for debugging purposes.
+Customizing the SCVD file enables creating application specific output that can be easily read and analyzed for debugging purposes.